Part of Schuylkill Expressway eastbound to close weekend of October 11

-PHILADELPHIA (WPVI) -- Part of the Schuylkill Expressway (I-76) eastbound will be shut down this weekend as work on the highway continues.
+PHILADELPHIA (WPVI) -- Part of the Schuylkill Expressway (I-76) eastbound will remain closed Saturday night as work on the highway continues.

 PennDOT says the closure is for pavement repairs.